genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 ### AsyncValidatingEventHandler

 In the previous example, there was no distinction between validation and commit blocks, which is something we have in GPAL event handlers.
-In order to have a better separation of concerns using custom event handlers you can implement the `AsyncValidatingEventHandler` interface which is defined as:
+In order to have a better separation of concerns using custom event handlers, you can implement the `AsyncValidatingEventHandler` interface, which is defined as:

 `interface AsyncValidatingEventHandler<I : Any, O : Outbound> : AsyncEventHandler<I, O>`